Garden orchids: planting, cultivating and maintaining

 Where to Plant?

-Most garden orchids prefer partial shade or non-scorching sunlight.
+Most garden orchids thrive in partial shade or non-scorching sunlight.
 Ideally, they should enjoy morning sun but be under dappled shade in the afternoon during the hottest hours.
 This also depends on your geographical location: in northern France, plant them in full sun, while in the south, partial shade is preferable.
 Choose a spot sheltered from cold winds as well.
-Garden orchids generally prefer soils that stay cool in summer, rather poor and well-draining, neutral to acidic.
+Garden orchids generally prefer soils that remain cool in summer, lean and well-draining, neutral to acidic.
 However, growing conditions vary by species.
-For example, Cypripedium calceolus prefers alkaline soils.
+For example, the Cypripedium calceolus prefers calcareous soils.

-Some orchids are ideal for decorating pond edges, as they thrive in cool to moist soils.
-Consider Epipactis, Spiranthes, Bletillas, and Dactylorhiza praetermissa.
+Some orchids are ideal for embellishing the edges of a pond, as they like cool to moist soils.
+Consider species like Epipactis, Spiranthes, Bletillas, and Dactylorhiza praetermissa.

-Calanthes do well in shade or partial shade: they are perfect for woodland settings, in cool, rich, humus-bearing soil.
+Calanthes thrive in shade or partial shade: they are perfect for woodland settings, in cool, rich, and humus-bearing soil.

-The most cold-sensitive orchids benefit from being planted in pots, to protect them from winter frost.
-This applies to Pleiones and Habenaria radiata, for example.
-Similarly, if your soil is alkaline, we recommend growing them in pots or choosing a suitable species like Cypripedium calceolus.
+The most cold-sensitive orchids benefit from being planted in pots, to protect them from winter cold.
+This applies, for example, to Pleiones and Habenaria radiata.
+Similarly, if your soil is calcareous, we recommend growing them in pots or choosing a species adapted to such conditions, like Cypripedium calceolus.

 When to Plant?